iocchi/marr_gz/README.md

 ## sensors

+On the wheeled base, IMU and lidar are placed on the base, while cameras on the pan-tilt unit, if present, otherwise on a fixed support.

 - IMU
 - lidar
 - RGB camera
 - RGBD camera

-On the wheeled base, IMU and lidar are placed on the base, while cameras on the pan-tilt unit, if present, otherwise on the base as well.

-On the reacher base, sensors are mounted on the end-effector.
+Sensors on the reacher base are not implemented at this time!

 # Controllers